shermnonic/projectme/README.md

   from 2014, licensed under a BSD license.
 Affected files:
     - `Highlighter.h`
     - `Highlighter.h`

-- This software includes GLSL shaders that use a version of [webgl-noise by Stefan Gustavson](https://github.com/ashima/webgl-noise) from 2011, licensed under a MIT license.

 - The software uses selected icons from the [Tango Icon Library](http://tango.freedesktop.org/Tango_Icon_Library) which is released to the Public Domain.